igiona/slnlauncher/README.md

 It doesn't matter anymore where a repository is locally checked out, the SlnLauncher will find what's needed and plug all the components together for you.

-Addtionally, the "[Package Debug Feature](#PackageDebugFeature)" allows to seamlessly debug your own NuGet packages from source code by simply adding one element in the SlnX file.
+Additionally, the "[Package Debug Feature](#PackageDebugFeature)" allows to seamlessly debug your own NuGet packages from source code by simply adding one element in the SlnX file.
 This great feature can be exploited to reduce the burdens of a multi-repo code base, leaving to the developers only the benefits of it!

 # Installation

 The SlnLauncher is currently packetized in a Choco package.<br>
-The choco package can be installed via [chocolatey](https://community.chocolatey.org/packages/slnlauncher).<br>
+The Choco package can be installed via [chocolatey](https://community.chocolatey.org/packages/slnlauncher).<br>
 The release notes can be found here: https://github.com/igiona/slnlauncher/releases

 ``` PowerShell